 If you accept a position in national service, go into it with low expectations.

 Not because it will be bad, but because it’s an odd, quick and dirty year that is very unlike both college and a typical job and you can’t know exactly what it’ll be like until you’re living it.

 Entering my term, I had a very clear picture in my head of what I wanted it to be like, and I spent months being unhappy before I accepted that the year I was living wasn’t bad, it just wasn’t what I initially wanted it to be.

 AmeriCorps for me, and I think for many people, is a very challenging but worthwhile experience and the effect of that year ripples through many areas of my life in invaluable ways.

 “Is AmeriCorps worth it?”
 Do you still not know the answer?
 I do.
 You just read 3,000+ words and are still here, interested.
 Curious.
 Wanting to know more.
 That’s your gut telling you to go for it.
 GO!

 Is AmeriCorps Worth It For You?

 If you did a term of national service, do you feel similarly about your experience?
+Do you agree with the points of this AmeriCorps review?
 What advice do you have for anyone considering the program(s)?